About

 One of the greatest joys in Grace’s life was feeding those who needed a little help, and Cecil was right by her side.
 No matter the person’s situation, Grace welcomed them into the soup kitchen, offering a kiss on the cheek, a warm hug, and prayer.
 Her motto, “God loves you, and so do we!” has and will forever inspire us all.

-In memory of Cecil and Grace, please send donations to Cecil and Grace Bean’s Soup Kitchen, PO Box 6, Norristown, PA 19404.
+In memory of Grace and Cecil, please send donations to Cecil and Grace Bean’s Soup Kitchen, PO Box 6, Norristown, PA 19404.